Cyber Monday: 6 Ways to Make Sure Your Money Goes Further

 2. Online Tools

 There are a variety of websites that will help you locate the best Cyber Monday deals.
 Bargain/coupon sites like RedFlagDeals, Smart Canucks or FabulousSavings gather all the best Cyber Monday deals into one handy portal.
-Blogs like the Toronto-based Narcity or Vancouver-based Daily Hive are useful starting points as well.
-Or you can use social media — Twitter, Facebook and Instagram — to pinpoint the best deals by entering #cybermondaycanada into the search engine.
+You can also follow stores and brands on social media — Twitter, Facebook and Instagram — to stay up to date on any deals they’re promoting.

 3. Shop Local

 Those who want to help out this beleaguered sector should visit smallbizsaturday to find an interactive map with small businesses in your area that offer shipping or curbside pick-up.
 Or window shop on a virtual Main Street online by visiting Shop Local Canada, a directory of smaller stores across Canada that might tempt you to avoid the big-box retailers.
-Not only might you save money — especially by avoiding shipping costs when shopping locally with curbside pick-up — but every dollar you spend will help independent businesses survive this trying time.
+Not only might you save money — especially by avoiding shipping costs when shopping locally with curbside pick-up — but every dollar you spend will help independent businesses bounce back.

 4. Small Details Can Add Up